alirezabj/Exam-Q4/README.md

 Each subclass inherits from `DataPlan` and implements `calculatePlanCost()` differently

-`FixedDataPlan`: has a monthly data cap and charges extra fees if the user exceeds the cap `UnlimitedPlan`: no data cap and the users choose a speed tier which affects cost `DeviceBasedPlan`: a base plan cost with extra charges per connected device `PerDeviceFixedPlan`: similar to FixedDataPlan, but applies separate data limits for each device.
+`FixedDataPlan`: has a monthly data cap and charges extra fees if the user exceeds the cap

+`UnlimitedPlan`: no data cap and the users choose a speed tier which affects cost

+`DeviceBasedPlan`: a base plan cost with extra charges per connected device

+`PerDeviceFixedPlan`: similar to FixedDataPlan, but applies separate data limits for each device